Called to Accompany, Inspired by Faith

 To support Catholic parishes and dioceses in establishing mental health ministries.

-Members of the association practice a ministry of service and presence, like the Good Samaritan.
 They do not look the other way or walk past those living with a mental illness, but instead pour the oil and wine of the gospel into their lives by walking with people living with a mental illness to help them find the pastoral support and services that they need.

 The International Association of Catholic Mental Health Ministers does not provide medical, counseling, or crisis services.
 If you are experiencing a mental health crisis, please contact your local emergency services.